How does GDPR affect dentists?

 We're hearing reports that some practices are being quoted £15000 to outsource the Data Protection Officer duties and responsibilities.
 We urge members to not be scared into signing these expensive contracts.

-However, we know that members are professionals who take regulatory requirements seriously and for those who are keen to begin the process we have some training available in June:
+However, we know that members are professionals who take regulatory requirements seriously and for those who are keen to begin the process, we have some training courses available.

 It's worth stating for clarity that the DPO requirement does not extend to solely private practices.

-What has the BDA doing on behalf of members?
+What is the BDA doing on behalf of members?